 Despite its focus on the digital economy, the budget is a regressive one for both local and foreign buyers By Khalil Adis ![]() Another year, another budget.
 This year is no different except that they were announced against a backdrop of the ongoing global trade wars and a general slowdown in the global economy.
 While the Malaysian government has announced several measures to spur its economy specifically in the digital arena, Malaysia is likely to ride through the current economic climate largely unscathed as it has a strong domestic economy, unlike Singapore.
 As such, I will focus solely on those affecting the property market.
 From the looks of it, the measures appear to be cosmetic to address the shortcomings and mess left behind by the previous government.
 Foreigners and Malaysians at the losing end Call it a band-aid if you will but the budget seems regressive by bringing us back to the Budget 2014 and 2016 eras for foreign investors and locals buyers respectively.
 Let us look back at Budget 2014.
 During this period, the minimum purchase price for foreigners buying a property in Malaysia was raised from RM500,000 to RM 1 million.
 This was to prevent a property bubble from forming in the market and thus preventing Malaysians from buying such properties.
 Well, guess what?
 The situation got even worse despite this measure as there were no checks and balances in place by the Housing Ministry.
 As such, developers were at the free reign to build units that local could not buy resulting in a huge glut that we are seeing right now.
 To reduce the overhang, Budget 2020 now allows foreigners to buy completed and unsold units that are priced above RM600,000.
 So what happens to foreigners who had bought a property at RM1 million and are now looking to sell?
 Most probably, due to the current market conditions, they will now be selling at a loss to either a local or a foreign buyer.
 Also, they will now have to compete directly with the primary market where foreigners can buy at a steep discount of RM400,000 (RM1 million - RM600,000) directly from developers.
 This mixed signal could potentially deter foreign investors from buying property in Malaysia.
 Verdict: Foreign sellers: 0, foreign buyers: 1* *it remains to be seen if subsequent budgets will see a change in the minimum purchase price across the various states in Malaysia.
 Next, let us take a look at Budget 2016 in the affordable housing segment for Malaysian buyers.
 Previously, under Barisan Nasional, the government had announced that it was building PR1MA homes across various states during Budget 2016.
 There were also promises to build such homes that are planned around transport hubs and train stations in Kuala Lumpur.
 Back then, the government had announced that a total of 5,000 units of PR1MA and PPA1M houses will be built in the vicinity of LRT and monorail stations in 10 locations, including Pandan Jaya, Sentul and Titiwangsa.
 Fast forward four years later, PR1MA has become a massive liability for the government.
 As we speak, PR1MA is undergoing restructuring and is nowhere close to the lofty 1 million housing units it had previously promised to deliver.
 Meanwhile, there is still no news on the 5,000 transit-oriented development units (TODs).
 This leaves Malaysians who are in dire need of affordable homes stranded.
 From the looks of it, they are now back to square one with another new policy in place to replace the old one.
 A new budget for local buyers As part of Budget 2020, the government will collaborate with financial institutions in introducing various schemes.
 The first is the Rent To Own (RTO) financing scheme.
 This scheme aims to assist those who cannot afford the initial 10 per cent deposit and access to financing in purchasing their homes.
 This scheme, however, is not new and has been in place among private developers.
 As such, Malaysian buyers who had hoped for a roof over their heads during Budget 2016 are better off buying from private developers.
 Verdict: Malaysian buyers: 0, private developers: 1* *Imagine the agony among those who had applied for PR1MA homes and are still waiting.
 If I were a Malaysia, it seems buying from a private developer is the way to go. *It is an open secret that there are many Malaysians who had previously applied under this scheme are still waiting for their homes.
 Just speak to any Grab drivers.
 Conclusion While many other schemes are being rolled out such as Fund for Affordable Home that was launched by Bank Negara Malaysia in January 2019 and the Youth Housing Scheme, they remain under the umbrella of various government agencies.

+As such, this could be very confusing for the first-time homebuyers who are unsure how to navigate the market.
+What would work is for Malaysia to streamline them under one single government housing agency just like Singapore’s HDB model.
 The federal government mooted project had promised to build 1 million affordable homes by 2020.
 However, the project was from the beginning mired in controversies.
 By Khalil Adis Just last week, it was announced in the media that Perbadanan PR1MA Malaysia, a public housing agency which was established under the Barisan Nasional government may be dissolved as it is in a “mess”.
 The final decision on whether PR1MA projects should be continued is pending a due diligence report, which is expected to be completed end of this month.
 For years, the PR1MA initiative has received lashbacks from various stakeholders and the general public for its inefficient implementation.
 I recall researching about PR1MA when I was writing my second book.
 The 1Malaysia People’s Housing Programme or PR1MA was launched in July 2011 and incorporated under the PR1MA Act in 2012.
 It became operational in March 2013 and to qualify, applicants will need to have a single or combined household income of between RM2,500 to RM15,000 per month.
 I couldn’t help thinking how the hoopla around an announced PR1MA initiative usually fizzles out after some time, with no proper project updates disseminated to the public.
 For instance, under Budget 2016 that the government promised that it will build 5,000 units of houses under PR1MA and 1Malaysia Civil Servants Housing Programme (PPA1M) in 10 locations in the vicinities of light rail transit and monorail stations, including in Pandan Jaya, Sentul and Titiwangsa.
 However, a quick check on PR1MA’s website does not show any such projects except for one in Brickfields, Fraser Business Park and Bukit Jalil respectively.
 In addition, my interviews with young Malaysians while taking Grab and Uber show a great mismatch in what the government is saying – where many had said they had applied for the housing scheme, but they have yet to receive any official reply from PR1MA.
 Here are some circumstances that may have led to PR1MA’s failure #1: Lack of single housing agency to manage the affordable housing market Unlike Singapore which has the Housing & Development Board (HDB) to oversee the affordable housing segment, in Malaysia, there are many agencies rolling it out under the federal and state umbrellas.
 From federal-led initiatives like PR1MA and Residensi Wilayah (RUMAWIP) to state-led schemes like Rumah Mampu Biaya Johor (RMBJ) and Rumah Selangorku, this not only confuses the public but leads to inefficient use of public resources competing for the same market.
 What would work in my opinion is to have a single housing agency to streamline the entire process across the nation.
 This could also allow the agency to gauge demand from the public via available government data.
 In addition, this will allow them to allocate land according to demand to ensure that they are successfully balloted and fully taken up like the Singapore model.
 The Ministry of Housing and Local Government had studied the HDB model last year and is reportedly looking to emulate it. #2: Federal versus state government complicates matters While on paper this may sound ideal, it is not so easy in reality as land is a state matter.
 As such, federal-initiated programmes like PR1MA will likely face bureaucratic red tapes and are less likely to receive priority when applying for the release of state land.
 YB Zuraida Kamaruddin, Minister of Housing and Local Government (KPKT) recently shared that it is the responsibility of the state governments to offer up their spacious lands for the development of affordable housing.
 However, as of end-2018, only 27 plot of lands out of the total 127 for affordable housing projects around the country, were supplied by state governments.
 Let’s not forget that the state and federal governments may have different objectives which can further complicate matters. #3: Costly to acquire land Considering the challenge in securing land from respective state governments, the federal government would have to acquire them from private parties at a hefty cost.
 As land cost takes up a significant percentage of a project’s cost, this will inevitably drive up the cost of building affordable homes.
 Thus, it is hardly surprising that previous PR1MA projects were mostly built in undesirable locations, where homebuyer demand is low. #4: Far-flung location with sub-par connectivity Hence why, one of the common grouses about PR1MA is the project’s far-flung location away from the city.
 With the exception of the homes within KL mentioned above, most of PR1MA’s housing projects are inaccessible and will require applicants to own a car.
 This then defeats the purpose of building affordable homes as most of the applicants will be financially burdened with the double whammy of a car and home loan.
 Given Malaysia’s patchy connectivity and lack of seamless connection to public transport, this thus makes some of PR1MA’s projects highly unpopular. #5: Some applicants were left in the dark The applicants are the most important stakeholders for PR1MA.
 As such, communication ought to be done more diligently.
 Many young Malaysians I had spoken to said they did not receive any form of acknowledgement on the status of their application.
 Some have been waiting for more than five years and are still waiting.
 I had highlighted this at a panel discussion but a representative from PR1MA replied that this wasn’t true.
 Perhaps, she had reasons to as this was during Najib Razak’s era.
 Looking back, if this wasn’t the case, surely PR1MA would not be in its current position right now.
 In addition, it would certainly help if PR1MA were to address these issues head-on to assure applicants.
 Conclusion Whether or not PR1MA will be dissolved remains to be seen.

 However, PR1MA is already costing Malaysian taxpayers more than RM8 billion.
 Buying a home will be your single most expensive investment in your life and these are the most common mistakes you should avoid.
 By Khalil Adis Buying your first home is an exciting experience that will have you go through a range of roller-coaster emotions.
 From scouting for the right property to securing a loan, the procedures are endless that it is so easy to lose sight of what is important: #1: Buying based on emotions Buying a property based on emotions can cause you to gloss over some of its inherent shortcomings.
 It is like falling in love in someone gorgeous until they start to open their mouth.
 The initial phase may elicit a response such as exhilaration over its interior design finishing and then imagining how it would be like to sit in front of that bay window in that sleek glasshouse apartment.
 However, your emotions can bite you back over the long run as such a home will result in hefty utility bills in the long term.
 When buying a property, you should make calculated decisions by asking yourself these basic questions: Is the property priced fairly?
 Do your market research to find out what is the average price per sq ft of the property in the vicinity.
 This is important as it will ensure your property can have room for capital appreciation in the future.
 Are there nearby amenities like schools, hospitals and train stations?
 This will make the area desirable and attract people to want to live, work and play there.
 As demand increases, it will attract a significant population leading to the capital appreciation of your property.
 If you want to start a family, these are important considerations.
 Can the property be rented out or sold in the future?
 There will be some point in your life that you may end up as a landlord or a seller.
 Therefore, you must put yourself in the position of a tenant or a buyer by really looking at the property for what it is.
 As such, check if there any defects that may affect its future rentability or value.
 It is a good idea to upkeep your property to ensure all the electrical points and sanitary appliances are working while giving it a fresh coat of paint every year.
 You might also want to look at your interior design, layout and colour schemes and see if they will appeal to potential tenants or buyers. #2: Buying a house facing East-West orientation You should avoid buying a house that is facing the East-West orientation as it is directly exposed to the afternoon sun and therefore increases the heat gain.
 During night time, the concrete walls will radiate back the heat to your home leading to higher utility bills from your air-conditioning unit.
 Instead, you should go for a home that is facing North-South orientation.
 Do also ensure there is cross-ventilation from one end of the house to another to encourage natural air flow. #3: Buying an odd-sized unit An oddly sized unit refers to a layout which has odd corners like a triangle or irregularly shaped like an oval or circle.
 Such homes have an inefficient layout meaning that it will result in wasted space which cannot be utilised.
 It is also bad in terms of feng shui should the odd corners have an acute angle as they will collect energy that cannot be dispersed.
 Instead, you should opt for a regularly shaped unit like a square or rectangle.
 Remember this golden rule when it comes to a home layout: boring equals good. #4: Buying a common unit versus one that is scarce This is especially applicable for the property market in Malaysia where there is a severe oversupply of homes particularly in Johor and Kuala Lumpur.
 When buying a home, you should opt for a unit that is scarce.
 You should first study the development carefully and the unit types that are available.
 For example, in a project where 4-bedroom greatly outnumber 2-bedroom units, you should opt for the latter.
 This is because such units will be easier to offload in the resale market should you wish to sell or rent it out in future.
 Of course, you must take into consideration your family size before making the final decision. #5: Not asking about your prospective neighbours A neighbour can make or break your property.